 - From the menu that opens after clicking the three dots, choose “Remove Label.”

 - In the “Remove Label” prompt, click “Delete.”

-What about deleting Gmail folders via iOS?
+What about deleting Gmail folders via a mobile app?

 - Launch the Gmail app on your phone.
 In the app’s top-left corner, tap the hamburger menu (three horizontal lines).